w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 allowing access to treasury funds once to fund multiple events later on through [child bounties](#child-bounties).
 This is why bounties are also called _parent_ bounties.

-Parent bounty proposals aim to access treasury funds once to fund multiple smaller proposals later on without creating OpenGov referenda for each one of them.
+Parent bounty proposals aim to reserve a portion of treasury funds once that will be used later on. on without creating OpenGov referenda for each one of them.
 Bounties are managed by curators, where usually a curator is a [multi-signature account](./learn-account-multisig.md).
 Bounties can access a large amount of funds, so managing those funds with a multisig is a good practice to enhance